lucainnocenti/ML-classification-of-VVBs/notebooks/README.md

 # Guide to notebooks and trainings

-- 'CNNs for VVBs.ipynb'.
-Training and testing of CNNs to classify VVBs.
+- `CNNs_for_VVBs_15classes.ipynb`.
+Training and testing CNNs to classify VVBs according to their (m1, m2) quantum numbers.